Risk E. Rat's Pizza and Amusement Center

-"Risk E. Rat's Pizza and Amusement Center" is the sixth episode of the sixteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
+"Risk E. Rat's Pizza & Amusement Center" is the sixth episode of the sixteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
 It is the 168th overall episode of the series and was written by executive producer Rob Rosell, and directed by co-executive producer Nina Pedrad.
 It originally aired on FXX on July 5, 2023.

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis' and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
 In the episode, the Gang visits Risk E. Rat's, a family entertainment center from their childhood, only to discover that a lot has changed since then.

 According to Nielsen Media Research, the episode was seen by an estimated 0.232 million household viewers and gained a 0.09 ratings share among adults aged 18–49.
 The episode received mostly positive reviews from critics, who praised the humor and themes, although its social commentary polarized critics.